Luisg111/melder_esp8266/readme.md

 The microcontroller can read the state of the pager by applying a voltage to one of the pins using a pullup resistor.
 If the voltage can be read on the other pin, the relay is closed and an alarm has been received.
 If an alarm occurs, the microcontroller will send an instruction over the serial connection to notify the server about the incoming alarm.
 It will also turn on the lamp in the ceiling fan and the small lamp connected to the radio controlled socket outlet.
 After 5 minutes, the lights will be switched off again automatically.

+I choose to use an ESP8266 over a simple microcontroller like the arduino nano because the library for the arduino nano used to send instructions to my ceiling fan did not support the required protocol.
+This protocol was only available in the ESP8266 library.
+The networking features of the ESP8266 are not used in this project.